Date of Birth: 2007

 Titin came to MONA at about six months of age and was the third macaque to arrive.
-Right from the beginning he was exhibiting behaviors of auto-aggression in stressful situations.
+Right from the beginning he was exhibiting behaviors of auto-aggression and found stressful many situations.

 His adaptation to the group was not easy.
 Despite his young age, the two females were very harsh on him.
 However, once he was integrated and accepted, he became the darling of the group and was often seen squeezed between the two females on cold winter days.

-Titin wants to keep Katy as second in command, often trying to provoke fights between the two females.
+Titin wants to become second in command, often trying to provoke fights between the two females.

 As for his physical appearance, he has changed a lot.
-He has already become a sub-adult with stunning canines.
+He is an adult macaque with stunning canines.

 His social life

-He gets easily stressed out in complicated situations, and social interaction can be quite complicated.
+He gets easily stressed out and social interaction can be quite complicated.
 He is definitely interested in his hierarchy status and wants to position himself.
 However, the more he tries, the more he gets stressed and the more stressed he is, the more he engages in abnormal behaviors.
-Even though he struggles, he still is one of the more socially active macaques of his group.

 - Titin loves carrots, lentils and fresh grass.